electron/electron/docs/development/build-instructions-windows.md

-If you don't have a Windows installation at the moment, [modern.ie](https://www.modern.ie/en-us/virtualization-tools#downloads) has timebombed versions of Windows that you can use to build Atom Shell.
+If you don't have a Windows installation at the moment, [modern.ie](https://www.modern.ie/en-us/virtualization-tools#downloads) has timebombed versions of Windows that you can use to build Electron.

 The building of atom-shell is done entirely with command-line scripts, so you can use any editor you like to develop atom-shell, but it also means you can